 Compassionate Care Through Cooking

-In 2012, Lesa lost her husband in a rock climbing accident.
-As she struggled to make sense of her new reality, she realized that the bereaved have a need for specialized food care, as do folks who are at the end of their lives.
-There are currently very few professional services that address eating issues for terminal patients and their surviving loved ones.
-In the last ten years, Chef Lesa has made Compassionate Care Through Cooking a cornerstone of her service.
+In 2012, Lesa lost her spouse in an accident.
+As she struggled to make sense of her new reality, she realized that caretakers and the bereaved have a need for specialized food care, as do folks who are at the end of their lives.
+There are very few professional services that address eating issues for terminal patients and loved ones.
+In the last ten years, Chef Lesa has made Compassionate Care Through Cooking ™ a cornerstone of her service.
 She has cooked, cared for, and nurtured many families through their end-of-life-processes.
+Please inquire directly about this work.